Update: This giveaway is closed.

 Nielsen-Massey’s Madagascar Bourbon Pure Vanilla Extract is produced from hand-selected beans cultivated in Madagascar and it is all-natural, kosher certified, non GMO and gluten free.
 Exhibiting a sweet, creamy and mellow flavor profile with velvety after-tones, this extract can be used in a wide range of both sweet and savory dishes.
 I decided to use it to make one of our most trusted recipes from mom’s recipe book, a recipe I posted here before: pound cake.

 This truly is a simple cake to make.
 I started off by beating 4 egg yolks with sugar and adding them to previously beaten, stiff egg whites.
-I mixed a little, added vegetable oil and milk, and then added the dry ingredients (a combination of flour and baking powder) and mixed some more.
+I mixed a little, added vegetable oil and milk, and then added the dry ingredients (a combination of flour, baking powder, and salt) and mixed some more.
 I also added the dried cranberries and mixed with a wooden spoon until evenly distributed.
 Lastly, I put the vanilla extract in and mixed until incorporated.

 The smell of pure vanilla was both delicate and intoxicating, and it brightened up our kitchen, giving it a sophisticated aroma which lingered on like a smooth summer dream.
 Too bad pictures don’t come with smells 🙂